Simulating Open Quantum Systems Using Hamiltonian Simulations: Introduction

 \begin{enumerate}

-\item We unravel the Lindblad dynamics and reformulate it as a stochastic differential equation (SDE).
+\item We unravel the Lindblad dynamics and reformulate them as SDEs.

-\item We use classical numerical SDE schemes and approximate the unraveled equation with an It\^o-Taylor expansion of arbitrary order of accuracy.
+\item We use classical numerical SDE schemes and approximate the unraveled equation with an It\^o-Taylor expansion of an arbitrary order of accuracy.
 This induces a Kraus representation of the dynamics of the density operator, which is completely positive.

-\item Finally, instead of using the quantum algorithm by \cite{LW22} to implement the Kraus form, we propose a new procedure that converts the Kraus form to the Stinespring form, detailing the construction of the Hamiltonian operator from the Kraus operators.
+\item Finally, instead of using the quantum algorithm due to \cite{LW22} to implement the Kraus form, we propose a new procedure that converts the Kraus form to the Stinespring form, detailing the construction of the Hamiltonian operator from the Kraus operators.
 This gives rise to a numerical scheme represented as a unitary dynamics that can be simulated through Hamiltonian simulation and trace-out.
-The resulting map is completely positive and trace-preserving (CPTP).
+The resulting map is completely positive and trace preserving (CPTP).

 \end{enumerate}